Driving the transition to electric vehicles

 Questions

-The median range of an electric vehicle with a fully charged battery is roughly 250 miles.
-Same page link to footnote reference 1 With approximately 46,000 public charging stations across the United States, simple commuting and long-distance travel are both possible in most electric vehicles.
+Most EVs on sale in the U.S. have over 250 miles of range, with about 6% of them having over 400 miles of range.
+Same page link to footnote reference 1 With over 70,000 public charging stations across the United States as of June 2024, simple commuting and long-distance travel are both possible in most electric vehicles.
 Same page link to footnote reference 2

 Sources